Now: Summer Session Online & In Person

 How do I receive in-state tuition?

-In order to be eligible to pay instate tuition, a student must submit the required documentation to CUNY Law’s Registrar’s Office.
-Even if a student has been a lifelong New York resident, they are not eligible to pay instate New York tuition until they have been approved by the Residency Office.
-Please visit the our residency webpage for more information.
+To be eligible to pay in-state tuition, a student must submit the required documentation to CUNY Law’s Registrar’s Office.
+Even if a student has been a lifelong New York resident, they are not eligible to pay in-state New York tuition until they have been approved by the Registrar’s Office.
+Please visit the residency webpage for more information.

 How do I register for summer classes as a visiting student?